kira390/NearShops/README.md

 the classes but also the wiring, i mocked mongodb requests using mockupdb that i discovered last night we spen a long night together and unittest nothing realy fancy.

+EDIT: Unit Tests are also available for the shops service now, i've done some integration test using postman i'll try to push some too.

 ## Deployement
 PS: THIS APP IS NOT MEANT FOR PRODUCTION